Currently available for £275.86 from Amazon.co.uk

 York Perform 210 Exercise Bike Review

-What is very surprising, especially given the price, is the build quality and sturdiness of this model.
-It’s so good in fact that York have deemed it capable of coping with nearly 23 and a half stone!(That’s around 20-30 kilos more than most of the similarly-priced competitors.)
+First impressions were good.
+The bike has a modern look combining contemporary curves with a black tubular frame, hints of orange and ice white bodywork.
+What is surprising, considering the price, is the build quality and sturdiness of this model.
+We really shouldn’t be, but the fact that York have deemed it capable of coping with nearly 23 and a half stone says it all.
+That’s around 20-30 kilos more than most of the similarly-priced competitors.
 So for heavier users who are on a budget, the 210 Perform is well worth a look.

 Taller users should also be impressed too as the seat vertically adjusts right up to over 40”, meaning that there’s loads of room for long legs.
-Unfortunately, it’s not the most comfy saddle and it may have you reaching for a cushion during long sessions!
+Unfortunately, it’s not the comfiest saddle in the world and it may have you reaching for a cushion during long sessions!
 However, the saddle does have 3” of travel back and forth, and there’s tilting handlebars, so at least you’ll be able to obtain a very comfortable riding position.

 The pedal motion is nice and smooth, although the flywheel weighs only 7kg.
 This would have been more of a surprise had we not experienced a similar result with other York models with the similar spec, and we can only assume that it’s the combination of quality parts used in the drive systems that enhances the feel.

 On the console is a good sized LCD display which makes for clear reading of all the usual training feedback such as speed, time, distance, calories, watts and pulse.
 To get your pulse readings you just grasp the sensors that are mounted on the handlebars.
 There are also 4 heart rate controlled programs that can be used via these pulse-grip sensors too.
 3 of them are based around keeping you within a percentage of your maximum heart rate (either 55%, 75% or 90%) or there’s a Target HR session where you select the heart rate you wish to stay within and the bike will automatically adjust the resistance to keep you there.
-Although the number of heart rate programs impressed us, we have to wonder how effective they really are being as the readings are taken from pulse sensors which are universally recognized as being rather inaccurate.
-That said, it would be rather unreasonable to expect a sub £280 bike to come fitted out with an inbuilt heart rate receiver for super accurate wireless monitoring so it’s no surprise that the 210 is not compatible with a chest strap.
+Although the number of heart rate programs impressed us, we have to wonder how effective (and indeed safe) they really are, being as the readings taken from pulse sensors are universally recognized as being rather inaccurate.
+Given that we’ve seen some substantially cheaper bikes that do feature a wireless receiver the Perform 210 falls short in this respect and the conclusion here is that it’s probably best to steer clear of using the heart rate programmes altogether.

-The console is very intuitive and setting up the various programs is quick and easy thanks to the the consoles neat , finger-controlled dial.
+The console is intuitive and setting up the various programs is quick and easy thanks to the consoles neat, finger-controlled dial.
 There are 12 pre-set course profiles to choose and they are all displayed in a small menu at the top of the screen for easy selection.
 You can turn up the resistance anywhere up to level 24 on any program.
 Select the time from 1 minute up to 99 and then away you go.

 During the workouts, it’s easy to keep an eye on progress.
 The feedback is set out along the bottom of the screen. (speed-time-distance-calories-watts-pulse) and every 6 seconds, each set of data gets its turn to be highlighted in a bigger window above the bottom row.